How to Integrate SuiteCRM and Contact Form 7

 - Phone Number

 You don’t actually need this for anything.
 It will just help you get the right field names for later.
 You just need the HTML of the form to help you find all the right information.
+However, you do need to have a campaign set up in SuiteCRM for the campaign ID and to make the whole thing work.

 Step 4: Configure Forms: Third Party Integration Plugin